-The Developer has requested TIF assistance of \$3,439,400 plus interest.
-The principal amount of the requested assistance is tied to the site development and underground parking structure cost.
+The Developer has requested TIF and TDD assistance of \$3,352,759 plus interest.
+The principal amount of the requested assistance is tied to the site development and underground parking structure costs.
 In addition to the principal amount the Developer is seeking reimbursement for interest expenses.
-For the purpose of reviewing the proposed TIF revenue, we adjusted the reimbursement interest rate to 5.5% based on the Developer's borrowing interest rate.
+For the purpose of reviewing the proposed TIF and TDD revenue, we adjusted the reimbursement interest rate to 5.5% based on the Developer's borrowing interest rate.
+The Transportation Development District (TDD) would be authorized by the City to levy a 1.0% sales tax on the subject property.

-The Developer prepared TIF revenue projections based on market value assumptions of \$15,042,639 for the apartments, and \$2,000,000 for the commercial space.
-The apartment market values is based on 7.0% cap rate, while the commercial market value is based on a comparison to similar commercial space within the City.
+The Developer prepared TIF revenue projections based on market value assumptions of \$1,110,895 for the apartments, \$1,759,147 for the commercial space, and \$4,000,000 for the hotel.
+The apartment and commercial market values are based on 7.0% and 7.5% cap rates respectively, while the hotel market value is based on a comparison to existing hotels within the City.